jinhyunju/nvta/README.md

 ### Additional detail for handling insertions

-To easily distinguish insertion bases, that do not have a direct mapping to the reference, from other bases, I have implemented a modified output for the insertion coordinates.
+To easily distinguish insertion bases, which do not have a direct mapping to the reference, I have implemented a modified output for the insertion coordinates.
 The output coordinate will have the format of `<ref_base_before_insertion>.<number_of_inserted_base>`.
 For example, the first position of the insertion (14) in the problem statement would map to `23.1` since the reference position before the start of the insertion is 23 and it is the 1st base in the insertion.
 The 1-based coordinate for insertion was specifically chosen to avoid confusions such as `23` vs`23.0` if a 0-based insertion coordinate was chosen.

 ## Key Assumptions